-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Currencies and bonds

-The Canadian dollar was trading lower ahead of Tuesday's GDP report.
-The loonie continued to trade in a fairly narrow band overnight with a day range so far of 77.81 cents (U.S.) to 77.97 cents.
-At last check, the dollar was near the low end of that range.
+The Canadian dollar sank after Statscan said GDP fell by 0.1 per cent in August, dropping to the bottom end of the day's range of 77.52 cents (U.S.) to 77.97 cents.
+The August GDP decline was the first contraction since October, 2016.
+Economists had already been increasingly doubtful that the Bank of Canada would hike rates for a third time this year after the central bank struck a dovish note recently.
+Before Tuesday's report, the market had been pricing in just a 50-per-cent chance of a rate increase by January.

+"The soft overall August results are consistent with our view that Canadian real GDP grew just under 2 per cent annualized in Q3," National Bank senior economist Krishen Rangasamy said.
+"The moderation of growth and still-mild inflation will be welcome by a Bank of Canada intent in delaying interest rate hikes for as long as possible even though, by its own admission, the economy is now operating at capacity."

-In a recent note, BMO chief economist Douglas Porter noted that interest rate spreads have pretty much taken over as the main driver for the Canadian dollar this year, noting that the loonie sagged 2.2 per cent last week on the back of the previous week's 1.2-per-cent drop.
+In recent note, BMO chief economist Douglas Porter said that interest rate spreads have pretty much taken over as the main driver for the Canadian dollar this year, noting that the loonie sagged 2.2 per cent last week on the back of the previous week's 1.2-per-cent drop.
 Those declines, he said, came despite a gradual climb in oil prices and other commodities and reflect a comeback in the U.S. dollar and concerns about NAFTA and a more subdued rate outlook from the Bank of Canada.

-"Market pricing has dropped toward just a 50-per-cent chance of a rate hike by January, and we suspect the Bank will wait until at least March, when some of the clouds of uncertainty around OSFI's rule change and NAFTA will have parted," Mr. Porter said.

-Meanwhile, the U.S. dollar fell to an 11-day low against the safe-haven yen amid news of charges by investigators probing Russian interference in last year's U.S. election.
-Tuesday's declines came after the U.S. dollar managed its best showing against the yen in more than three months on Friday.
+Meanwhile, the U.S. dollar recovered lost ground after the U.S. Labor Department reported that labour costs in gathered steam in the third quarter, posting the biggest annual increase in more than two years.
+The report was seen as offering hope that wage growth was gaining traction as the labour market tightens.
+Earlier in the session, the U.S. dollar fell to an 11-day low against the safe-haven yen amid news of charges by investigators probing Russian interference in last year's U.S. election.
+Ahead of the North American open, the greenback looked set for its best monthly gain since February.

 In bonds, the yield on the U.S. 10-year note was higher at 2.379 per cent.
 The yield on the 30-year note was higher at 2.889 per cent.